| Title: | Correcting Misclassified Mediation Analysis |

 Compute the conditional probability of observing mediator given

-the latent true mediator
+the latent true mediator as

-for each of the
+for each of the n subjects.

-misclassification_prob(gamma_matrix, z_matrix)
+misclassification_prob(gamma_matrix, z_matrix)misclassification_prob(gamma_matrix, z_matrix)

 gamma_matrix |